sammyutere/Reverse_shell_multiple_targets/README.md

 **How initialising the server class works**

 The Server class is designed to create a server that can handle multiple client connections, commonly referred to as "bots" in the context of a reverse shell application.
-Let's break down the components and functionalities defined in the initialization method (**init**):

 Import Statements:
 import socket: This imports Python's built-in socket module, which provides the necessary functionalities for network communications.
-Sockets are the endpoints of a bidirectional communication channel and can be used to connect and communicate with clients. import threading: This imports the threading module, enabling the creation of multiple threads within a process.
+Sockets are the endpoints of a bidirectional communication channel and can be used to connect and communicate with clients.
+import threading: This imports the threading module, enabling the creation of multiple threads within a process.
 This is essential for handling multiple client connections simultaneously without blocking the main execution flow of the server.
 Class Definition:
 class Server:: This line defines the Server class, which encapsulates the functionalities required for the server-side operations of a reverse shell.
 Initialization Method (**init**):